 Amonette previously directed a privately-owned physical therapy clinic and worked as a physical therapist at The Institute for Rehabilitation Research (TIRR) with neurologic patients (outpatient).
 She earned a B.A. in dance from Texas Women's University and Master of Physical Therapy from the University of Texas Medical Brach.
-A licensed physical therapist with a specialty certification in neurologic rehabilitation, she is currently completing here doctorate in physical therapy from Texas Tech University.
+A licensed physical therapist with a specialty certification in neurologic rehabilitation, she earned a doctorate in physical therapy from Texas Tech University.

 Jason Bentley is a biomedical engineer in the ENHI with an academic appointment as a lecturer in the Fitness and Human Performance program.
 An avid cyclist with multiple state championship time trials awards, he worked previously as an engineer and scientist in the Exercise Physiology Laboratory for Wyle Life Sciences (NASA-JSC).

 Bentley received an M.S. in physiology from the Medical College of Wisconsin and a B.S. in biomedical engineering at the Milwaukee School of Engineering.
 He is currently a Ph.D. student at the University of Texas Medical Branch in the Rehabilitation Sciences program, where he studies exercise and physical activity behaviors in cancer survivors.